 The chaos descended into a full-blown riot, ending with 39 people arrested and a once-raging bonfire smoldering in the grass.
 Even Andy Lansing, one of the white witnesses, remembers the event not feeling “completely safe.”
 The riot would be celebrated 40 years later during pride month of 2019, with Steve Dahl throwing the first pitch at a White Sox game and 10,000 commemorative “Disco Demolition Night” t-shirts being given away.

 The popularity of disco waned significantly after “Disco Demolition Night.”
 The event also became a catalyst for a nationwide stance against disco.
 Many still believe the anti-disco movement was a result of homophobia and racism.
-Because of this, the sales of disco records dropped.
-US record labels had to look at alternatives annd DJs were forced to look at and experiment with new mixing approaches formusic to dance to.
+The sales of disco records dropped.
+US record labels had to look at alternatives and DJs were forced to experiment and explore new approaches to create new ‘disco’ music to dance to.

 Disco to House: The Transition

-That was not the end of disco though.
-Nope.
-It rose from the grave a decade or so later as house music – and that’s still big news, especially in the club scene now.
+Disco rose from the grave a decade or so later as house music – and that’s still big news, especially in the club, bar, lounge, beach scenes.

-House music, which has its origins in disco, has evolved into a variety of genres and subgenres of electronic music.
+House music, (or disco 2.0), has evolved into a variety of genres and subgenres of electronic music.
 It has even had an impact on pop music, hip hop, and other contemporary musical styles.
 Until this day, the cultural effect of house music continues to inspire new generations of fans as well as new generations of musicians, technologists, and entrepreneurs.

 When disco was on its way out, early mixing and remixing techniques breathed new life into the genre of dance music.
 In Chicago, a distinct sound known as “house music” began to form.
 Although the original roots of the term house music are unknown, many believe it was named after the “The Warehouse” nightclub on Chicago’s South Side.
 In order to attract lovers of the burgeoning sound, Chicago record retailers began labeling dance albums “as played at The Warehouse,” which was later abbreviated to “house music.”